 Been thinking a lot about Monsanto lately.
 Everyone’s favorite corporate villain.
 Are they really that villainous?

-We’ll answer that question with a question: Does a bum shit on the sidewalk?
+We’ll answer that question with a question: Does a bum poop on the sidewalk?

 We are still homeless, and they are still rich.
 And their spillionaire friends are still chemically poisoning American people using taxpayer-funded governmental planes and equipment.
 Mad yet?